-There are four conditions that will determine whether you will need a French drain:
+There are four conditions that will determine whether you will need french drains:

 - Water seeping in between the basement floor and foundation wall seam.